 Furthermore, young and inexperienced drivers tend to do things that more experienced drivers do not, such as talking on a phone, sending text messages, and driving while intoxicated.

-If you have been injured in an accident with a learner or inexperienced driver, call Accident Claims UK on the number at the bottom of this page, so that we can claim for you the compensation you are entitled to.
+If you have been injured in an accident with a learner or inexperienced driver, call Accident Claims UK on the number at the bottom of this page, so that we can help you make driving lesson accident claims.

 Compensation Claims for Driving Lesson Accidents